MortenBjerre/MortenBjerre.github.io/index.md

 <!-- Google embed ends -->
 </div>

+While the divide is still visible, it is not nearly as strong as it is with the Standard exceeded students.

 ### Standard nearly met
 <div class="responsive-wrap">
 <!-- this is the embed code provided by Google -->
   <iframe src="/images/TimeSlider_per_nearly.html" frameborder="0" width="100%" height="700" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>
 <!-- Google embed ends -->
 </div>

+Here again, while the divide is visible, it is not extreme.

 ### Standard not met
 <div class="responsive-wrap">